The Very Best of...

 Don’t let the title fool you (we all know what a smart-ass Robbie can be), this was all unreleased material!!!
-Some of it was old, some of it was new, some of it was borrowed, and some of it wasblue (if you know what we mean).
-There are brand new songs (recorded with Steve Albini), a demo or two, a couple of live cuts, some soundtrack weirdness, a couple of things left off his first two Bloodshot CDs, and a killer duet with Kelly Willis ("Parallel Bars").
-All in all, it’s a Fulk-narian delight full of old school honky-tonk grooves, hum along roots/pop finger-snappers, bluegrass foot stomps, and some genuinely hi-larious novelties.
-This CD pulls out all the musical stops and hits the station with enough bluster and steam to fog your glasses and mess up your 'do.
+Some of it was old, some of it was new, some of it was borrowed, and some of it was blue (if you know what we mean).
+There are brand new songs (recorded with Steve Albini), a demo or two, a couple of live cuts, some soundtrack weirdness, a couple of things left off his first two Bloodshot albums, and a killer duet with Kelly Willis ("Parallel Bars").

 Features appearances from most of Robbie's favorite co-horts including The Skeletons and bluegrass icons Special Consensus, and some homey cover art by Chicago's own country music cartoonist, Heather McAdams.